cypress-io/cypress/docs/source/api/welcome/api.md

 # Sections

-- **[Commands:](https://on.cypress.io/api/and)** Drive your tests in the browser like a real user would.
+- **{% url 'Commands:' and %}** Drive your tests in the browser like a real user would.
 They let you perform actions like typing, clicking, xhr requests, and can also assert things like "my button should be disabled".

-- **[Utilities:](https://on.cypress.io/api/_)** Access methods from other commonly used libraries.
+- **{% url 'Utilities:' _ %}** Access methods from other commonly used libraries.

-- **[Cypress API:](https://on.cypress.io/api/commands)** Configure the behavior of how Cypress works internally.
+- **{% url 'Cypress API:' cypress-commands %}** Configure the behavior of how Cypress works internally.
 You can do things like access Environment Variables, change configuration, create custom commands, and more.

 # Organization